cblavier/vscode-ansible/README.md

 Guidelines to provision a cloud server from a Mac.

-- provision a VPS from any cloud vendor (I use a $40/mo VPS server from Digital Ocean)
+- provision a VPS from any cloud vendor (I use a Digital Ocean $40/mo VPS)
-- register a domain name (I use `code.mydomain.com` ) and set a `A record` to your VPS IP
+- register a domain name (`ssh.mydomain.com` ) and set a `A record` to your VPS IP
 - locally install ansible: `brew install ansible`
 - create an ansible config file in `~/.ansible.cfg`
   ```